Joan Rajkovich McGarry Family Education Endowment

-The Joan Rajkovich McGarry Family Education Endowment supports the continutation and further development of programs and services to support Grand Traverse and Leelanau Counties, related to family consumer science.
+The Joan Rajkovich McGarry Family Education Endowment supports the continuation and further development of programs and services to support Grand Traverse and Leelanau Counties, related to family and consumer sciences.

 Grant applications are accepted annually each Fall.
 Applications for programs and activities focused on nutrition and, in particular, school aged children and obesity issues, will be considered.
 Priority will be given to proposals that are creative, evidence-based, and linked with MSUE Resources.

 Program objectives may include, but are not limited to:

 1. Education for students and families, including

 - Healthy choices for snacks/meals and consequences of unhealthy choices

 - Programs that educate about how to understand nutritional content in foods